tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Basic Tunnel Setup {#TeTunnel}

-This example uses the TE tunnel YANG data model defined in this document to create an RSVP-TE signaled Tunnel.
-First, the TE tunnel is created with no specific restrictions or constraints (e.g., protection or restoration).
+This example uses the TE Tunnel YANG data model defined in this document to create an RSVP-TE signaled Tunnel.
+First, the TE Tunnel is created with no specific restrictions or constraints (e.g., protection or restoration).
-The TE tunnel ingresses on router A and egresses on router D.
+The TE Tunnel ingresses on router A and egresses on router D.

-In this case, the TE tunnel is created without specifying additional information about the primary paths.
+In this case, the TE Tunnel is created without specifying additional information about the primary paths.

 ~~~
 POST /restconf/data/ietf-te:te/tunnels HTTP/1.1